SherAdnanKhan/packt-api/src/resources/documentation/overview.md

-# Packt API <sup>ALPHA</sup>
+# Packt API

-This is the documentation for the current version of our API, v1 (alpha).
+This is the documentation for the current version of our API, v1.0.0.

-We are currently developing this platform, so not all functionality is available right now, only functionality marked as `ALPHA` is available in this release.
+We are currently developing this platform, so not all functionality is available right now.

 Need an account?
 [Sign up now](/register).